Hurricane Willa: Elsewhere

 A total of ten landslides occurred in the state of Hidalgo as a result of heavy rainfall from Willa and the nearby Tropical Storm Vicente.
 In municipalities of the Huasteca and Sierra regions, highway accesses were blocked by boulders and tree limbs.
 Two people were hospitalized due to a landslide in Zacualtipán.
 Seven people were evacuated after a house was buried in Calnali.
 Roads in Huehuetla and Tenango were impassable due to landslides.
 Landslides affected the Tlanchinol-Hueyapa state highway in Tepehuacán, the Pachuca-Huejutla highway in the municipality of Mineral del Chico, and the Mexico City–Tampico federal highway.

 United States

 On October 24, the remnants of Hurricane Willa brought heavy rainfall and thunderstorms to the U.S. states of Texas and Louisiana.
 The area had already been saturated from excessive rainfall within the past month.
 A Flash Flood Warning was issued for Galveston County, in southeastern Texas.
 Rainfall reached 4.9 in at the Scholes International Airport at Galveston; this broke the city's daily rainfall record, surpassing the previous record set in 1883.
 Flash flooding from the rains collected in bayous, covering streets and flooding some cars.
 Floodwaters entered the dorms at the Texas A&M University at Galveston.

+Further east, renmants of Willa's moisture helped fuel a nor'easter in the Northeastern United States.
+The storm resulted in suspensions on the Long Beach Branch of the Long Island Rail Road and closures on parts of FDR Drive in New York.
+Ferries between Long Island and Connecticut were also suspended during the storm.
+Orient Beach State Park was closed as the only access road was destroyed during the nor'easter, and remained closed until January 31, 2019.